FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/silent-install-new/_index.md

 ## Install {{< SecureTransport/componentshortname  >}} in silent mode

-Before you start the silent installation on a cluster node, review the information in <a href="#Silent2" class="MCXref xref">Recommendations for Clustered SecureTransport deployments</a>.
+Before you start the silent installation on a cluster node, review the information in [Recommendations for Clustered SecureTransport deployments](#Silent2).

 Follow the instructions to install from a command line using the Installer silent file.